The gripping account of Babylon’s last days and Israel’s return to the Promised land

 “They have their ways.”

-The sound of sandals scuffing across the wooden planks approached, and Zerubbabel looked in the direction the sound came from, grateful for the interruption.
+The sound of sandals scuffing across the wooden planks approached, and Zerubbabel looked up, grateful for the interruption.
 “Hello, Belshazzar.”

 Belshazzar leaned over the rail in companionable silence.
 “What are you hiding from me?” he demanded, when the conversation did not resume.